 Thank You for Your Service to Our Country!

-We salute and appreciate the sacrifice of all of the men and women of the U.S. Armed Services.
+We salute you and appreciate the sacrifice of all of the men and women of the U.S. Armed Forces.
 The following are some helpful hints for screening your person, carry-on bags and checked baggage to help you achieve a trouble-free travel experience at the airport.

 We provide information for family members who would like to obtain gate passes to accompany or meet loved ones at the gate and in addition provide comprehensive airport security information for severely injured military personnel.

 Assistance for America's Injured Service Members/Veterans and Wounded Warriors

 TSA wants to facilitate the screening of injured, wounded service members and veterans including individuals associated with a Wounded Warrior program.